TheSeaweedMonster/SeraphAsm/README.md

 # Release Notes

+For disassembly:<br>
-0F*, F2* and F3* opcodes aren't finished yet (will probably finish by tomorrow)<br>
+Some F3* opcodes aren't supported yet<br>
+All other opcodes are supported but further testing is needed to refine the output<br>

-Please report any incorrect output or other problems so I can make improvements.<br>
+Please report any incorrect outputs or bugs to my discord (jay_howdy) so I can make improvements.<br>
-Input is highly appreciated, and also reasonable, non-negative criticism :).<br>
+Feedback much appreciated :)<br>

 # Pros/Cons